eeriespace/eeriespace.github.io/_posts/2020-08-12-play-report-release-the-stockbroker.md

 falls to the ground, dead. ``Event: interrogation``

 > I thought that it would be thematic to check if this woman was Katriin (the
-> target) so I decided to roll check the search goal now rather than at the end
+> target) so I decided to check the search goal now rather than at the end
 > of the discoveries phase.

 Lana releases the woman, she starts coughing, Lana asks her *'You're okay now,